I-am-PUID-0/DUMB_docs/docs/faq/general.md

 ---

-### 🔗 What’s the difference between using rclone/Zurg mounts vs. symlinks (Riven, etc.) in my media server?
+### 🔗 What’s the difference between using rclone/Zurg mounts vs. symlinks (Riven, CLI Debrid, Decypharr, etc.) in my media server?

 DUMB supports **two methods of exposing content to your media server**, each with its own use case: